learn-co-curriculum/dsc-linear-regression-statsmodels-lab/README.md

 # As a predictor, radio performs worse than TV.
 # It has higher amount of skewness and kurtosis than TV.
+After running the model, it also became clear that
+# the residuals QQ plot looks off, so the normality assumption is not fulfilled.
 # A very low R_squared explaining only 33% of variance in the target variable.

 # A "unit" increase in radio spending is associated with a 0.2025 "unit" increase in Sales.